Starfield - PS5 Games | PlayStation (US)

 Three things happened simultaneously.
 Starfield landed on PS5 on April 7, ending its Xbox console exclusivity.
 Bethesda also dropped two content updates at the same time: the Free Lanes update and the Terran Armada story DLC.
 For PS5 players picking up the game for the first time, they were getting a more complete package than the one that launched in 2023.

-Piscatella confirmed the data came from Circana's Retail Tracking Service, covering both physical and digital US full game dollar sales.
-Here's the lowdown: that methodology captures real purchasing activity, not streaming or Game Pass activations, which makes the chart position a genuine signal of paid demand.
+The data covers both physical and digital US full game dollar sales.
+That methodology captures real purchasing activity, not streaming or Game Pass activations, which makes the chart position a genuine signal of paid demand.

 The gap between early estimates and what actually happened